labs42io/itiriri/README.md

 ```

 ### `groupBy`
-Groups elements by a given key, optionaly aplying a transformation over each element.
+Groups elements by a given key, optionally applying a transformation over each element.

 > Syntax
 ```ts